-- 1. "[T]he right to vote is a fundamental right afforded to the citizens of Washington State."
+1. "[T]he right to vote is a fundamental right afforded to the citizens of Washington State."
 Madison v.
 State, 161 Wn.2d 85, 95, 163 P.3d 757 (2007).
 "The right to vote freely for the candidate of one's choice is of the essence of a democratic society, and any restrictions on that right strike at the heart of representative government."
 Gold Bar Citizens for Good Gov'tv.
 Whalen, 99 Wn.2d 724, 730, 665 P.2d 393 (1983) (quoting Reynolds v.
 Sims, 377 U.S. 533, 555 (1964)).
 Further, "[i]t is the policy of the state of Washington to encourage every eligible person to register to vote and to participate fully in all elections."
-RCW 29A.04.205 (emphasis added). - 2.
-For every Washington State voter, this fundamental right is contingent on an arbitrary, fundamentally flawed, and unlawful signature matching procedure. - 3.
-Signature matching is touted as a voter verification tool, where an election official (a minimally trained layperson) visually compares the voter's signature from the ballot envelope to whatever signature is on file.
-If the election official determines that a voter's signature does not "match" the file signature, the ballot is rejected and will not be counted unless the voter takes additional burdensome steps to prove the voter's identity (collectively, the "Signature Matching Procedure").
+RCW 29A.04.205 (emphasis added).

+2. For every Washington State voter, this fundamental right is contingent on an arbitrary, fundamentally flawed, and unlawful signature verification requirement.

+3. Signature verification is touted as a voter verification tool, where an election official (a minimally trained layperson) visually compares the voter's signature from the ballot envelope to whatever signature is on file.
+Washington law requires election officials to verify that a voter's signature on a ballot declaration is the same as the signature of that voter in the registration files of the county.
+RCW 29A.40.110(3) (the "Signature Verification Requirement").
+If the election official determines that a voter's signature does not "match" the file signature, the ballot is rejected and will not be counted unless the voter takes additional burdensome steps to prove the voter's identity.
 But unlike DNA markers that are unique to the individual and constant throughout their life, signatures can and do vary for many reasons.
 And unlike the high degree of certainty in DNA analysis, signature matching is an inherently fraught endeavor.
 Even highly trained writing analysts who have at their disposal the latest tools and the luxury of time make mistakes.
 Washington election officials tasked with comparing signatures have none of those advantages-they lack extensive training and proper tools and are hard-pressed for time.
-And, of course, election officials are human: they make mistakes, they are rushed to "venify" millions of signatures in just a few weeks, they are not experts in handwriting analysis, they are not trained as such, and they may only have old, unrepresentative, or otherwise flawed signatures against which to compare the signature on the ballot envelope.
+And, of course, election officials are human: they make mistakes, they are rushed to "verify" millions of signatures in just a few weeks, they are not experts in handwriting analysis, they are not trained as such, and they may only have old, unrepresentative, or otherwise flawed signatures against which to compare the signature on the ballot envelope.
 And if an election official errs by rejecting a lawfully cast ballot, voters are not always able to take the additional steps demanded by the state to prove their identity, even if they want to.
-For those deployed overseas in the military, citizens traveling abroad, voters temporarily out of state, voters in remote locations without access to email or phone service, or those with disabilities that make consistent signatures difficult or impossible, and those without the time or funds to devote to justifying their right to vote, this process strips them of their right to vote, by the tens of thousands.
+For those deployed overseas in the military, citizens traveling abroad, voters temporarily out of state, voters in remote locations without access to email or phone service, or those with disabilities that make consistent signatures difficult or impossible, and those without the time or funds to devote to justifying their right to vote, this requirement strips them of their right to vote, by the tens of thousands.